the0neWhoKnocks/diy-solar-generator/src/page/misc-info.md

 According to the NEC, a receptacle is:
 > A contact device installed at the outlet for connection of an attachment plug.

 In other words, a receptacle is a type of outlet.
 A receptacle is a device that you can plug something into to power that device.
-In other words, a receptacle receives the plug, just like a trash receptacle receives trash.
+In other words, a receptacle receives the plug, like a trash receptacle receives trash.

 | Type | Usage |